Gurupatel007/100Days-of-Code/README.md

+## Log

+Here's where I'll keep a daily log of my progress, including what I learned, what I worked on, and any reflections or insights I've gained.

+### Day 25: [05/02/2024]

+**Today's Progress**:Today i have learned about STL(Standard Template Libraries) which makes the work easy for us as for a particular operation like to find maximum or minimum it's already present in the library which we can find by using max() or min() , And also i have made progress in my web dev path by creating a palindrome checker. 💻

+**Thoughts**: Learning about different libraries can help in easily solve the data structures questions.

+**Link to Todays Progress**: https://github.com/Gurupatel007/100Days-of-Code/blob/main/Day25/.

+## Projects

+- **Music Player App**: A simple Music player app which plays the songs listed in it by accessing it from internet. - [https://codepen.io/Guru-the-lessful/full/eYXrMLw].

 # 100 Days Of Code

 Welcome to my journey through the **#100DaysOfCode** challenge!
 This repository is a living document of my progress, insights, and the projects I'll be tackling over the next 100 days.
 My goal is to improve my coding skills by dedicating at least an hour every day to coding, learning new technologies, and working on projects.